 A new universal DM-Link has been produced and should be used moving forward.
-The old ULINK2 cable should NOT be used with any of the Edge or newer generation devices!
+The old ULINK2 cable should NOT be used with any newer generation devices!
 The higher voltage supplied by the ULINK2 can damage the newer devices.

 All DM devices require the correct APN to be set so that they can connect on the network.
 A list of APNs is stored in device FW, and in the majority of cases, the device will detect the network of the SIM card it is using and select the right APN from this list.